What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 In general, two types of Ransomware are widely popular: Locker Ransomware and Crypto Ransomware.

-Locker Ransomware - Its naturally disrupts your computer of basic operating function and denial you to operating your computer.
-But it doesn't usually attack confidential file, just showing a window containing their ransom demand.
+Locker Ransomware naturally disrupts your computer's basic operating function and prevents you from operating it.
+However, it doesn't usually attack confidential files; it just shows a window containing the ransom demand.

-Crypto Ransomware - Its likely a disasterous Ransomware targeting your videos, picture, documents etc files rathey than block basic computer version.
-Sometimes those hackers set countdown their to pay ransom like, 'If you don't pay the ransom within this deadlines, your all files will be deleted'.
+Crypto Ransomware—It's likely a disastrous Ransomware that targets your videos, pictures, documents, etc., files rather than blocking the basic computer version.
+Sometimes, hackers set a countdown to pay the ransom, like, 'If you don't pay the ransom within this deadline, all your files will be deleted.'
 As a result, victims pay their demand to get back files.

 Some real-life ransomware attacks happened ago-